SystemsApproach/5G/intro.rst

 operators often simultaneously support both old/legacy technologies and new/next-generation technologies, each of which occupies a different frequency band.
-The high-level summary is that traditional cellular technologies range from 700-MHz to 2400-MHz, with new mid-spectrum allocations now happening at 6-GHz, and millimeter-wave (mmWave) allocations opening above 24-GHz.
+The high-level summary is that traditional cellular technologies range from 700-2400 MHz, with new mid-spectrum allocations now happening at 6 GHz, and millimeter-wave (mmWave) allocations opening above 24 GHz.

 While the specific frequency band is not directly relevant to understanding 5G from an architectural perspective, it does impact the